Vyral/base-template/_posts/2021-05-19-why-buy-now.md

 Here’s another common question buyers ask me: Does it make sense for me to pay top dollar for a house?
 To answer that question, let me give you a personal example.
 My family bought a home in this market not too long ago, and we paid the most in the neighborhood for it.
 You know what?
 It was a little scary.
 At the time, I couldn't believe we paid that amount.
 After a few months, though, someone else paid a higher price for another home.
 Using the numbers from above, if you buy a home for $850,000, someone else will be buying a home a month later for $867,000.
 A month after that, someone else will pay $884,000 for another home.
 After six months to a year, buyers will be purchasing homes for $950,000 to $1 million.
 After all that time, paying $850,000 for a home won’t seem so bad.&nbsp;

 So again, **unless outstanding circumstances are forcing you to wait, it probably makes more sense for you to buy now in this marketplace.** Yes, it’s crazy.
 Yes, it’s frustrating.
-And yes, you’ll probably have to submit offers on multiple homes before one of them gets accepted.
+Yes, you’ll probably have to submit offers on multiple homes before one of them gets accepted.
 Don’t give up, though.
 Right now is a great time to buy, so get out there and take advantage of these low interest rates.

 If you’d like help finding a home or there’s anything else I can assist you with, don’t hesitate to reach out to me.
 I’d love to hear from you.